sotetsuk/goscholar/README.md

 Options:

 ```
---fmt: apply go fmt to all files
+--dev: apply go fmt to all files and save dependencies
 ```

 ## Feature